elastic/integrations/packages/cloud_defend/docs/README.md

 &nbsp;

-> For example, the following selector will match attempts to create executables on any portion of a file system, in any container as long as those containers are annotated with the `environment` key,  and have the  `owner:drohan` label fully defined:
+> For example, the following selector will match attempts to create executables on any portion of a file system, in any container as long as its Pod has the label `environment:production` or `service:auth*`
 ```
 - name:
   operation: [createExecutable]
-  kubernetesPodLabel: [environment:*, owner:drohan]
+  kubernetesPodLabel: [environment:production, service:auth*]
 ```

 ## File Specific Conditions